 UK Benefits Explained | PIP vs UC vs ESA vs Attendance Allowance

 Navigating the UK benefits system can be confusing.
-Many people are unsure which benefits they may be entitled to, or how they differ.
+Many people are unsure how each benefit differs, which they are entitled to, and how to apply for them.
+Here is a simple breakdown:

-Understanding the differences ensures people receive the correct level of support, helping maintain financial stability and independence.
+As is evident above, each of the key UK benefits serves a different purpose – and in some cases, individuals may be eligible for more than one.
+Understanding the differences ensures that people receive the correct level of support, helping them to maintain financial stability and independence.

 Need help understanding what you’re entitled to?